PhishPhillet/phishphillet/docs/_posts/2025-08-22-phone-phish.md

 Equipo de Zabbix
 </pre>

-So the gist of it is that it claimed my registration for the Zabbix Forum Mexico 2025 was successful.
+So the gist of said email is that my registration for the Zabbix Forum Mexico 2025 was successful.
 Now, [Zabbix](https://www.zabbix.com/) is a well known -- even I have used it -- network monitoring system.

 ## Why it is well done ##

-- Given the line of business I am into
+- Given my line of business
 (cybersecurity and data privacy), it makes sense that I may go to that event.
 So, sending an email saying I had registered for it indicates they did some research.